sciZer0/7/v/README.md

 Choosing between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.

-With blockchain technology, we can create outstandingly good conditions for people and businesses simultaneously.
+With blockchain technology, we can create outstandingly good conditions for both people and businesses simultaneously.